bradtraversy/design-resources-for-developers/.github/pull_request_template.md

 #### Checklist:

-- I have performed a self-review of the submitted resource and it follows the guidelines of the project.
+- I have performed a self-review of the submitted resource and it follows the guidelines of the projec